EOSIO/demux-js-eos/README.md

   mongoEndpoint: "mongo://...",    // mongoEndpoint: the url of the mongodb instance })

-const actionWatcher = new BaseActionWatcher(actionReader, actionHander, 500)
+const actionWatcher = new BaseActionWatcher(actionReader, actionHandler, { pollInterval: 500 })

 // This must be done before calling watch so the MongoDB connection can be made actionReader.initialize().then(() =>